gregtam/jupyter-notebook-initializer/README.md

 ## Examples
 ### Executing SQL Queries
-We can execute SQL commands simply by typing regular SQL code and putting an <code>%%execsql</code> at the very top of the cell.
+We can execute SQL commands simply by typing regular SQL code and putting an `%%execsql` at the very top of the cell.
 ```
 %%execsql
 DROP TABLE IF EXISTS example_data_table;